Add to favourites

 This learning site summarises the key trauma training resources from the National Trauma Training Programme that are openly available to support all members of the Scottish workforce.

-Welcome to the Introduction to the National Trauma Training Programme
+Welcome to the Introduction to the National Trauma Transformation Programme

-The key trauma training resources from the National Trauma Training Programme are openly available to support all members of the Scottish workforce to meet the vision of:
+The key trauma training resources from the National Trauma Transformation Programme are openly available to support all members of the Scottish workforce to meet the vision of:

 “A trauma informed and responsive nation and workforce, that is capable of recognising where people are affected by trauma and adversity, that is able to respond in ways that prevent further harm and support recovery, and can address inequalities and improve life chances.”